megawattka/kover/README.md

 - attrs 24.2.0 or later for dataclass functionality

 # Features
-all basic features from pymongo and object-orientied functionality.
-All auth types are supported.
+almost all features from pymongo and object-orientied functionality.
+All auth types are supported. this lib was built for new MongoDB versions.
+All features that were marked as DEPRECATED in docs were NOT added.
+See docs for references

 ### Cursors
 if you just need list: